Typicality of the 2021 Western North America Summer Heatwave: Discussion and Conclusions

 The 2021 WNAHW shocked experts and general audiences around the world and had devastating impacts on a large swath of land in North America.
 We have investigated this event following the strategy delineated in \cite{Galfi2021PRL,Galfi2021} and based upon the theoretical framework defined in \cite{Touchette2015,DematteisSIAM2019}.
-While the extreme event of interest is very rare and unusual according to the overall statistics of weather variability, it becomes \textit{typical} when we consider the statistics conditional on the validity of a given, suitably constructed constraint, namely the occurrence of a large and persistent summer temperature anomaly at just one specific location, defined by a grid point of our model.
+While the 2021 WNAHW is very rare and unusual according to the overall statistics of weather variability, it becomes \textit{typical} when considering the statistics conditional on the validity of a specific constraint, namely the occurrence of a large and persistent summer temperature anomaly at one specific location, defined by a grid point of our model.
 Typicality results, against intuition, exactly from \textit{the extreme intensity} of the event.
-Indeed, we have found a good agreement between the large scale meteorological anomaly patterns of the 2021 WNAHW and those of the events selected from the 1000-year-long MPI-ESM-LR preindustrial run according to the procedure above when selecting any grid point located in a specific region of Western North America.
-This region has an extension of 2000 Km in the SSW-NNE direction across the Rockies and defines the core of the 2021 event.
+Indeed, we find a good agreement, {as shown by Fig. \ref{coherencerealism} and by the Taylor diagrams included in the SM}, between the large scale meteorological anomaly patterns of the 2021 WNAHW and those of the events selected from the 1000-year-long MPI-ESM-LR preindustrial run according to the procedure above when {considering} any grid point located in a specific region of Western North America.
+This region has an extension of 2000 Km in the SSW-NNE direction and defines the core of the 2021 event.

-This indicates that the circulation pattern causing heatwaves over this region in the model resembles the one that caused the 2021 WNAHW, at least in the spatial distribution of mid-tropospheric and surface anomalies This also indicates that, at least in the model climate, there is, roughly speaking, mainly one way to get heatwaves of such large magnitude in that region.
+This indicates that the circulation pattern causing heatwaves over this region in the model resembles the one that caused the 2021 WNAHW, at least in the spatial distribution of mid-tropospheric and surface anomalies.
+This also indicates that, at least in the model climate, there is, roughly speaking, mainly one way to get heatwaves of such large magnitude in that region.

-We remark that this angle allows us to better frame a holistic view of the heatwave as a large-scale event but that constraining the events on extreme anomalies occurring at specific locations it may be possible to find in the observational data temperature deviations that are not reproduced by the model, as in the case of $\tau=7$ $d$ for the grid point $55D$, possibly because of very local features.
-We envision the possibility of addressing this issue by performing spatial coarse graining of the temperature fields.